shap-po/obsidian-party/README.md

 2. Run `npm i` or `yarn` to install dependencies
 3. `npm run dev` to build the plugin

-# Usage
-Either add a `confetti` or `sparkles` class for an element, or make use of all features of the [party module](https://party.js.org/docs)!
-Also, you'd better to not spam particles, because it can cause performance issues.

 # Examples
 ## Checkbox effects
 1. Open plugin settings
 2. Select effect type
 3. Enjoy!
+## Custom elements / API
+Either add a `confetti` or `sparkles` class for an element, or make use of all features of the [party module](https://party.js.org/docs), which can be accessed through `window.party`!
+Also, you'd better to not spam particles, because it can cause performance issues.
 ## Simple confetti button
 ```html
 <button class="confetti">Click me!</button>
 ```
 <button class="confetti">Click me!</button>
-(This is just a showcase of a button, it actually doesn't do anything)
+(This button will launch confetti on click if you have this plugin enabled)
 ## DataView JS support
 ````
 ```dataviewjs